- Frequencies of compounding-video.

 For different frequencies like semi-annually, and quarterly, the interest value will change. the nest slide image shows these values.

-When the number of years exceeds one year, it will be raised as power and to be multiplied by I.
+When the number of years exceeds one year, it will be raised as power and multiplied by I.

 These are some examples of the different interest rates, with different, n values of years.

-Solved example 3.7 to estimate the future value for a given deposit.
+Solved example 3.7 to estimate the future value of a given deposit.

 For a useful external resource, Engineering Economy.
 Applying Theory to Practice.